 This command copies all data and information but compresses the data.

 Note that we only recommend the DEFLATE compression option.
-Other options may give better compression or performance in certain cases, but we do not support them in 3Di.
+Other options may give better compression or performance in certain cases, but they are not supported in 3Di.